Curriculum | Rotations | Electives

 PGY I - Intern Year

-PGY II - Second Year
+PGY II - Intermediate Year

-PGY III - Third Year
+PGY III - Senior Year

 The third year resident continues to have increased supervisory and teaching responsibilities on the inpatient and outpatient services.
 The third year resident also has an opportunity to tailor the educational experience to his or her career goals by choosing from a wide variety of electives.

 Each week, residents have a protected 3-4 hour block devoted to lectures and small group discussions.
 This afternoon is protected time and residents are excused from all clinical duties.
 The didactic blocks are structured as an 18-month curriculum which covers all areas of general pediatrics.
 During residency, each resident will have gone through two cycles of the curriculum.

 Once per quarter, the residents spend a Tuesday afternoon in the SimCenter.
 The residents work in teams to evaluate and treat simulated patients in clinical scenarios.
 These scenarios are designed and observed by inpatient pediatric faculty.
 Faculty debriefs the resident teams after each scenario regarding medical knowledge and application, team work, and communication.

 Residents as Teachers

 Each resident is responsible for the teaching of a CLIPP case to the medical students each clerkship.
 This experience is in conjunction with the faculty mentor.
 Evaluations from the medical students are collected following each of these sessions.
 The faculty mentor provides immediate feedback to the resident regarding their teaching skills.